 Like they don’t think you’re an idiot already.

 Except, you have this horrible deja vu.
-That all the agency are doing are regurgitating the same idea you didn’t really like 3 years ago.
+That all the agency are doing are regurgitating the same idea you disliked 3 years ago.
 But you felt too junior to say so.

 Now, you’ve got to spend lots of extra hours managing the team.
 Dealing with other functions.
 Sorting the agency out.
 AND delivering all your KPIs.

 Nothing’s new any more.
-In fact, there’s an increasing and inescapable smell of bullshit round the place.
+In fact, there’s an increasing and inescapable smell of bullshit around the place.
 Why didn’t you spot that before?

 Maturity - Decline - Marketing Director